sambhusuresh/interactive-tutorials/tutorials/learn-php.org/en/Objects.md

 PHP functions are not object oriented.

-In object oriented programming, a `class` is a definition of an object, whereas an `object` is an instance of an object, meaning that from one class you can create many objects.
+In object oriented programming, a `class` is a definition of an object, whereas an `object` is an instance of a class, meaning that from one class you can create many objects.

 For example, let's define a class of a student.